SrBlank/RPI-Alarm/README.md

 Finally start the web server by running `python3 web_server.py`.
 You will see two address one that is `127.0.0.1:5000` and another that will also have the `:5000` suffix.
 The second address is the address you will want to use on other devices to connect to the server and set alarms.

 ## Setup Button
 Using using these [instructions](https://raspberrypihq.com/use-a-push-button-with-raspberry-pi-gpio/) you will be able to set up a button to your raspberry pi.
-As of now the pins used in the link are the same ones used in this project.
+In `/src/alarm.py` change the `GPIO_INPUT_PIN` to the PIN you will be using.

+The keyboard option will always be enabled regardless of GPIO button.
+To change the key used to turn off the alamr navigate back to `alarm.py` and on line 46 change `pynput.keyboard.Key.esc` to whichever key you would like to use.
+Refernece the pynput docs [here](https://pynput.readthedocs.io/en/latest/keyboard.html) for more key configurations.

 ## Setup Sensor
 The code has been tested and ran on an ESP32 and an HC-SR04 sensor, these setup instructions may not work for other boards or sensors.

 Start by following the instructions [here](https://randomnerdtutorials.com/esp32-hc-sr04-ultrasonic-arduino/) to connect your sensor to your ESP32.
 Once that is setup download and install Arduino IDE.
 Then follow these [instructions](https://randomnerdtutorials.com/installing-the-esp32-board-in-arduino-ide-windows-instructions/) to set up your Arduino IDE.
-Once setup open `RPI-Alarm/Arduino/ESP32-Alarm.ino` and change the following
+Once setup open `/Arduino/ESP32-Alarm.ino` and change the following

+- `PROXIMITY` to the number in inches of how close the person has to be set off the sensor
 - `ssid` to your networks SSID (this is just the name of your network),
 - `password` to your networks password
 - `host` this is the IP Address of your computer running Flask
-- `port` this is the port your Flask app is running on, 5000 by default
+- `port` this is the port your Flask app is running on, `5000` by default
+- `trigPin` based on board, default `5` for ESP32
+- `echoPin` based on board, default `18` for ESP32

 Once the changes have been made plug and your ESP32 is plugged in, press the upload button in the IDE.
 You will eventually see the terminal saying `Connecting......` when you see this prompt press the BOOT buttton on the ESP32.
 The terminal should then write to the board and your sensor is setup.

-## Configurations
+Before disconnecting the board, you can test to see if it works by looking at serial output `115200`.
+If everything looks good, your sensor is setup.

-### Adding More Alarms
+## Adding More Alarms
 Alarms must be of `.mp3` extension to play by default.
 To install new alarms either download .mp3 files or use youtube-dl to download your own from youtube.
 To use youtube-dl download it with the command below:

 ```bash